Middle Eastern Studies (MA)

 Acquired skills and competences

 After successfully completing the Middle Eastern Studies programme you will have developed and honed a unique set of skills that will be highly relevant to a career requiring specialist language or cultural knowledge of the Middle East.
-Alumni careers typically include those in government, the travel industry, the diplomatic service, immigration and naturalisation and organisations involved in development cooperation projects.
-This degree will also serve as an outstanding foundation for furthering your academic education with a PhD programme.
+Alumni careers typically include those in government, the travel industry, the diplomatic service, immigration and naturalisation, non-profit and advocacy work, think tanks, and organisations involved in development cooperation projects.
+This degree will also serve as strong foundation for furthering your academic education with a PhD programme.

 Well over 60 per cent of Middle Eastern Studies graduates find a job within two months of completing the programme, with 84 per cent of them finding a position at academic level.
 Some of the positions found by our alumni include those in: